Skip to Content

 While stunning architecture and theming is the main reason to stop by, the Forum Shops also offers a free animatronic “Fall of Atlantis” show daily.
 It’s not worth going out of your way for, but worth catching if you’re in the area anyway.

-There is also a massive 30,000-gallon aquarium stocked with over 300 species of fish.
+There is also an impressive 30,000-gallon aquarium stocked with over 300 species of fish.

 Forum Shops Atrium